emryys/Microwave-analysis/README.md

 Stubs are realized both open circuit and short circuit.

-Example :
+Note : All numerical values is presented in terms of lamda of the transmission line Example :

 What is Z0 50   %For lossles case it is real